jack-norrie/dotfiles/README.md

 ### Version Control - Git

-Git is one of the first things you should install given that it is a dependency for many of the software packages that follow.
+Git is one of the first things you should install, given that it is a dependency for many of the software packages that follow.

 With Git installed you will be able to clone this repository into your home directory and follow the steps in the software config section to stow your config files in your home directory.